AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 Deepfakes and the Authenticity Fight

-Massachusetts has no AI-specific authentication rule.
-The federal rules committees are ahead of the states here: a proposed Federal Rule of Evidence 707 would apply expert-reliability standards to machine-generated evidence, and a proposed amendment to Rule 901 would create a burden-shifting procedure for claims that audio or visual evidence was generated or altered by AI.
-Both were released for public comment through early 2026, and neither binds Massachusetts courts, but they map where the law is heading and they supply the vocabulary a Massachusetts judge will recognize when the defense raises a fabrication claim under the existing rules.
+Massachusetts has no AI-specific authentication rule, and the 2026 edition of the Guide, adopted effective February 1, 2026, added none.
+The federal rules committees are further along than the states.
+A proposed Federal Rule of Evidence 707 would apply expert-reliability standards to machine-generated evidence, and it was published for public comment in a period that closed on February 16, 2026.
+The Advisory Committee on Evidence Rules has also drafted a possible new Rule 901(c) that would create a burden-shifting procedure for claims that audio or visual evidence was generated or altered by AI, but that draft was held for further study and has not been published for comment.
+Neither proposal binds Massachusetts courts.
+Together they map where the law is heading, and they supply the vocabulary a Massachusetts judge will recognize when the defense raises a fabrication claim under the existing rules.

 Under current Massachusetts law, a deepfake challenge is an authenticity challenge under § 901 and § 104(b), pressed through the confirming circumstances.
 The defense does not win by saying the video could be fake.
-The defense wins by showing the specific reasons to doubt that this video is what the Commonwealth claims: metadata that does not match the alleged capture date or device, the absence of an original file, a provenance chain that begins with a forward from an interested party rather than an extraction from a device, compression and artifact patterns inconsistent with the claimed source, and the availability and motive of a person to fabricate.
+The defense wins by showing the specific reasons to doubt that this video is what the Commonwealth claims.
+Those reasons include metadata that does not match the alleged capture date or device, the absence of an original file, a provenance chain that begins with a forward from an interested party rather than an extraction from a device, compression and artifact patterns inconsistent with the claimed source, and the availability and motive of a person to fabricate.
 Where the item is the core of the case, the defense retains a digital forensics expert to examine the file itself, and the expert’s findings feed both the § 104(b) argument to the judge and the weight argument to the jury.

 Daubert-Lanigan: Challenging the Tools Themselves